tallamjr/chipmunk/README.md

 ![Analog Circuit Simulator](docs/analog.png)

 This repository contains the Chipmunk system tools, originally developed by Dave Gillespie, John Lazzaro, and others.
-Although most of the Carvrland Physics of Comptation Lab chips were designed using these tools, they are no longer useful for chip design.
+Although most of the Carvrland Physics of Computation Lab chips were designed using these tools, they are no longer useful for chip design.

-However, **analog** in particular is great for getting intuiion by playing.
+However, **analog** in particular is great for getting intuition by playing.
 The simulation runs like a circuit on a bench.
 As soon as the circuit is valid, it starts simulating.

 ## Quick Start